writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 - Structured data retrieval, particularly device state
 - Large user base and active community development with project

-A toolkit's provided, with two Python scripts which both utilise the same inventory.
+A toolkit is provided, with two Python scripts which both utilise the same inventory.
 The idea over time would be to add Python scripts if additional functionality is needed from the toolkit.